nathandroberts/sparta-pics-devise-auth/README.md

 # README

-A rails app with a one to many relationship set up.
+A rails app with a one to many relationship set up and a login system.